csinocruz/pretty-tutu-torials/light-bulb/README.md

 Click [here](https://cdn-images-1.medium.com/max/1600/1*nm0JcvKyANiyLONtE0K9Rg.png) for a cool slide I found :]

-1. Create an HTML document, index.html, don't forget to add a title :sunglasses:
+1. Create an HTML document, `index.html`, don't forget to add a `title` 😎
-2. Inside the body tag create an h1 that says My Light Bulb Application
+2. Inside the `body`, create an `h1` that says My Light Bulb Application
 3. Underneath your heading, insert your 2 images (light-bulb-on.jpg and light-bulb-off.jpg)
-4. Add an id attribute to the light-bulb-on image.
+4. Add an `id` attribute to the light-bulb-on image.
 For example, id="light-on"
 5. Do the same for your light-bulb-off image
 6. Create a button that says ON
-7. Add an id attribute to your ON button.
-For example, id="on-button"
+7. Add an `id` attribute to your ON button.
+For example, `id="on-button"`
-8. Create another button that says OFF, then add an id attribute to your OFF button
+8. Create another button that says OFF, then add an `id` attribute to your OFF button

 ✔️ Check in with me 💀